-On June 1, 2016, we entered into a Controlled Equity Offering Sales Agreement with Cantor Fitzgerald & Co., or Cantor, pursuant to which we may offer and sell, from time to time, common shares with a nominal value of CHF 0.40 per share, having an aggregate offering price of up to \$35 million through Cantor.
-Any common shares offered and sold will be issued pursuant to our shelf registration statement on Form F-3 as supplemented by a prospectus supplement, dated June 1, 2016.
-In the year ended December 31, 2016, we did not offer or sell any common shares under the Controlled Equity Offering Sales Agreement.
+On June 1, 2016, we entered into a Controlled Equity Offering Sales Agreement with Cantor Fitzgerald & Co., or Cantor, pursuant to which we may offer and sell, from time to time, having an aggregate offering price of up to \$35 million through Cantor.
+In the year ended December 31, 2017, we did not offer or sell any common shares under the Controlled Equity Offering Sales Agreement.
+The Controlled Equity program terminated upon consummation of the Merger on March 13, 2018.

 On July 19, 2016, we entered into a Loan and Security Agreement with Hercules for a secured term loan facility of up to \$20.0 million.
 An initial tranche of \$12.5 million was drawn on July 19, 2016, concurrently with the execution of the loan agreement.
 The loan matures on January 2, 2020 and bears interest at a minimum rate of 9.55% per annum, and is subject to the variability of the prime interest rate.
 In connection with the loan facility, we issued Hercules a warrant to purchase up to 241,117 of our common shares at an exercise price of \$3.94 per share.
-As of December 31, 2016, the warrant was exercisable for 156,726 common shares.
-Upon Hercules making the second advance under the loan facility, the warrant shall become exercisable for the additional 84,391 common shares.
+As of March 13, 2018, following the consummation of the Merger, the warrant was exercisable for 15,673 common shares at an exercise price of \$39.40 per common share.
 The warrant expires on July 19, 2023.
 The loan is secured by a pledge of the shares of Auris Medical AG, our principal operating subsidiary, all intercompany receivables owed to us by our Swiss subsidiaries and a security assignment of our bank accounts.

 On February 2, 2017, we entered into an asset purchase agreement with Otifex Therapeutics Pty.
-Ltd, or Otifex, an Australian company, pursuant to which we agreed to purchase and Otifex has agreed to sell us certain preclinical and clinical assets related to a formulation for the intranasal application of Betahistine, which we refer to as AM-125.
+Ltd, or Otifex, an Australian company, under which we purchased certain preclinical and clinical assets related to a formulation for the intranasal application of Betahistine, which we refer to as AM-125.
 See "Item 4.
 Information on the Company - Business Overview - AM-125 in Vestibular Disorders."

-On February 21, 2017, we completed a public offering of 10,000,000 common shares with a nominal value of CHF 0.40 each and 10,000,000 warrants, each warrant entitling its holder to purchase 0.70 of a common share.
+On February 21, 2017, we completed a public offering of 10,000,000 common shares and 11,350,000 warrants, which included 1,350,000 warrants issued pursuant to an over-allotment option granted to the underwriter.
+Each warrant entitles its holder to purchase 0.70 of a common share.
 The net proceeds to the Company from the Offering were approximately \$9.1 million, after deducting underwriting discounts and other estimated offering expenses payable by us.
-The Underwriter was granted a 30-day option to purchase up to 1,500,000 additional common shares and/or 1,500,000 additional warrants.
-On February 15, 2017, the Underwriter partially exercised its 30-day option to purchase additional common shares and/or warrants in the amount of 1,350,000 warrants.
+As of March 13, 2018, following the consummation of the Merger, the outstanding warrants issued in connection with the February 2017 offering were exercisable for an aggregate of 794,500 common shares at an exercise price of \$12.00 per common share.